 Absolutely nobody proposes marriage anymore unless there are at least three phones trained on them to capture the ‘moment’.

 There’s no greater thrill on Valentine’s Day than watching someone spring back in horror because their boyfriend starts filming them on their phone.
 “This is it!” they think.
-And sometimes it is, but usually he’s just arsing about with the MSQRD app and turning them into Conchita Wurst.
+And sometimes it is, but usually he’s just trying to position you correctly in the middle of a filter saying “BALL N CHAIN” on his Instagram story.

 5. It really irritates single people